alberttgomes/dash-liferay-app/liferay_learn/DO_UPGRADE_PROCESS.md

-# Let me learn
+# Let me learn!

 ### Artifacts about the upgrade process of database between versions of Lifaray.

 #### Subjects that will discussed

 - architecture
 - database
 - prepared statement lib
 - java
 - extends classes(UpgradeStepRegistrator and UpgradeProcess)